 When you are walking around Pacific Eden (which was previously Holland America Line's Statendam), it can be hard to believe this classy-looking ship is more than 25 years old.
 However, despite impressive refurbishments, the ship's age does show sometimes.
 The cabins, which still feature traditional Holland America decor, look rather tired and out-of-date, especially compared to the ship's otherwise modern look.
 New carpet and balcony furniture were added to some mini-suites and balcony cabins in August 2017.
 The Dome nightclub, Marquee theatre, cinema, spa, gym and teen clubs were also revitalised during this most recent dry dock.

-Aside from the occasional bracing cold shower, our overall cruise experience was a good one.
-As long as you keep your expectations reasonable -- and are willing to forgive the odd misstep -- you should enjoy this well-priced ship.
+Aside from a plumbing issue, our overall cruise experience was a good one.
+As long as you keep your expectations reasonable, you should enjoy this well-priced ship.